-B. Advantages/disadvantages of approach 2: Revise the amended Gothenburg Protocol
+B. Approach 2: Revise the amended Gothenburg Protocol

+27. The Gothenburg Protocol has a long history and is a well-known instrument within the community of stakeholders dealing with air pollution and beyond.
+Its added value is widely recognized, as demonstrated by the Convention’s long-term strategy.

+28. As a binding instrument, and through the shared ambition of its Parties, continuing with the Gothenburg Protocol would further help and motivate countries to adopt national measures and to further contribute to the highly valued science developed under the umbrella of the Convention (tools, methodologies, etc.).

-Targeted revisions of technical annexes IV–XI
+Approach 2(a) Targeted revisions of technical annexes IV–XI

+29. Minor/specific amendments to the technical annexes

+(a) An important advantage of minor/specific amendments to the technical annexes IV to XI (like adding certain derogations from applying emission limit values or amendments to the timescales in Annex VII) is their rapid entry into force (within one year) for those Parties that have accepted the expedited amendment, as opposed to the entry into force of amendments to the Protocol under the regular ratification procedure.

+(b) Such amendments to the technical annexes IV-XI however will likely not be sufficient to fully address the conclusions of the review of the amended Gothenburg Protocol and to make the necessary progress towards achieving the Protocol’s the long-term objectives.

-.
-Additional separate sections in the technical annexes:
+30. Additional separate sections in the technical annexes:

 (a) Currently, the technical annexes are divided into three sections: a section for the EMEP region, a section for Canada and a section for the United States of America.
 The separate sections respect the difference in governance between the countries of these areas.
-One option is to provide separate section(s), with their own requirements, for the countries of Eastern Europe, the Caucasus and Central Asia, the Western Balkan countries and Türkiye.
-The rapid entry into force for some Parties of amendments to the technical annexes under the silence procedure can be seen as an advantage;
+One option is to provide separate section(s), with their own requirements, for the countries of Eastern Europe, the Caucasus and Central Asia, the Western Balkan countries and Türkiye. ;

-(b) The focus of the annexes could also be shifted from expensive retrofitting of existing installations to new installations.
-Consideration should be given to the share that the total cost of additional policy measures represents in gross domestic product (GDP) when setting the ambition levels for the countries of Eastern Europe, the Caucasus and Central Asia, the Western Balkan countries and Türkiye;

-(c) The countries of Eastern Europe, the Caucasus and Central Asia and Western Balkan countries are moving at different speeds, have different needs and face different barriers to ratification.
+(b) The countries of Eastern Europe, the Caucasus and Central Asia and Western Balkan countries are moving at different speeds, have different needs and face different barriers to ratification.
 A “one-size-fits-all” solution to overcoming all barriers is difficult to find or may not even exist.
 A major barrier to ratification is the complex and demanding nature of the technical annexes.
-Countries fear that a new revision of the amended Gothenburg Protocol will further increase the complexity of the technical annexes (i.e. by introducing new stricter uniform limit values for all).
+It is also possible that a new revision of the amended Gothenburg Protocol will further increase the complexity of the technical annexes (i.e. by introducing new stricter uniform limit values for all).
 The introduction of separate sections in the technical annexes for these current non-Parties would allow for a tailor-made approach.
-Combined with a staged approach, this would allow for more ratifications over time;
+Combined with a staged ratification approach or a phased commitments approach this would allow for more ratifications over time (see analysis under approach 2(b));